Severynson/Scaner-Parser-Evaluator-for-Lexp/README.txt

 what allows to use a scaner function dirrectly.
 Usecase example:

-from scaner import scaner, scan_line
+from scaner import scaner

 # To scan a single line for it's tokens
-result = scan_line("34 + 89 - x * y23")
-# or
 result = scaner("34 + 89 - x * y23")[0]["tokens"]

 # To scan a whole code at once (multiple lines separated by "\n")
 # !
-Principle of the longest substring is not volated.
+Principle of the longest substring is not violated.
-# Each new line will be parsed into the separate structure.
+# Each new line will be parsed into the separate dictionary.

 result = scaner(
     """34 + 89 - x * y23